 Let’s set the stage.
 The city of Chicago has two Major League Baseball teams.
 The Chicago White Sox play on the south side at Guaranteed Rate Field (formerly and sometimes still referred to as Comiskey Park and/or The Cel), while the Chicago Cubs play in the city’s North Side at Wrigley Field.
 Each park provides a great experience for families, but have different pros and cons.
 (Read more about taking a baby to a Chicago Cubs game here.)

 If you’re heading to Guaranteed Rate Field to see the White Sox, be sure to pack your gym shoes and your appetite.
 This stadium gives you plenty of reasons to get up and out of your seats, like a 3-level kid’s activity zone and a full tasting menu of the city’s south side.
-There are home run fireworks, free gifts for kids and obviously baseball helmet ice cream.
+There are home run fireworks, a free kids club and obviously baseball helmet ice cream.

 Ready to pack up the diaper bag and head to the Sox Side?
 Let’s get planning.